Campus-Schwarzwald/microfab/challenges/coder_challenge/NetworkAnalysis.md

     ```bash
     sudo nmap 192.168.88.0/24 -oG nmap_output

-    #somehow only sudo is shoing all hosts
+    #somehow only sudo is showing all hosts
     ```

    For our microfab we should then get the following output: